tobac/cms50ew/README.md

 ## Description

 The client consists of a CLI (partly using curses) and a GUI (based on Qt5 via PyQt5).
-Both interfaces are capable of connecting to a CMS50EW device either via USB/serial or Bluetooth, display live data and download recorded sessions.
+Both interfaces are capable of connecting to a CMS50EW device either via USB/serial or Bluetooth, displaying live data and downloading recorded sessions.
 Session data can be saved as a CSV file and plotted using Pygal (export to SVG supported) or Matplotlib.

 ## Usage (CLI)
 usage: cms50ew_cli.py [-h] {live,download} ...